Real-time clock: Purpose

 A GPS receiver can shorten its startup time by comparing the current time, according to its RTC, with the time at which it last had a valid signal.
 If it has been less than a few hours, then the previous ephemeris is still usable.

 Some motherboards are made without RTCs.
-The RTC may be omitted out of desire to save money or reduce possible sources of hardware failure.
+The RTC may be omitted out of a desire to save money or reduce possible sources of hardware failure.